 What if I don’t have a business license or haven’t renewed for 2020?
 Can I still apply?

-If you do not have a current business license or have not renewed, please contact the Commissioner of the Revenue’s Office.
 To be eligible, businesses must have been in business by March 1, 2020 and submit a current City of Lynchburg business license with their application.

 How long will it take to receive a grant payment?